-- 12. College or postsecondary institution visit, with prior approval. - 13.
+- b.
+The student's participation has been approved by the Superintendent or designee. - 12.
+College or postsecondary institution visit, with prior approval. - 13.
 Other urgent reasons that may reasonably cause a student's absence, as well as circumstances related to homelessness and foster care.